Phaze1D/code-challenge/README.md

 Develop a simple single-page application (SPA), that will be used to explore github repositories.

-> This is all I could do with the time that I had.
+> Sorry for not completing the entire assignment, this is all I could do with the time that I had.
 There is still a lot of improvements that could be done.
+Including the extra credit.

 ### Running development env
 ```